Growing Community Resilience Through Food

 Our food and agriculture system is facing pressurefrom ongoing, major world disruptions to climate shifts, to policy changes.
 But these challenges also open the door to change.
 With bold action and community support, farmers, food businesses, and local food economies can not only adapt—they can lead the way forward.

-That’s why we launched the Resilience Campaign—a new initiative:
+That’s why we launched the Resilience Fund—a new initiative:

 Bridging Gaps by keeping essential programs and food businesses running when public funding is uncertain and sustaining efforts that put healthy food on tables and support local farmers.